-Sharing the same engine as the Thruxton R (another Triumph I’m a massive fan of, my thoughts here: – Thruxton R review ) but with a distinct change in looks and riding position to the Thruxton.
-At first, I was apprehensive, I’d never rode an ass back and feet forward bike so the position felt unnatural at first, but it quickly became comfortable, more so than sportbike riding position, it just felt right, straight from the off.
-The seat feels like a sofa at home, and even better, it’s adjustable so you can find the perfect comfort spot, a very clever addition.
-The handlebars are in the perfect position for me, not too much of a stretch, but also elbows are not too bent either, you’re not pitched heavily over the tank, and the bars themselves have a perfect length so that you can still actually turn.
+I was apprehensive, I’d never rode an ass back and feet forward bike, so it felt unnatural at first, but it quickly became comfortable.
+The seat feels like a sofa, even better, it’s adjustable so you can find the perfect comfort spot.
+The handlebars are not too much of a stretch; elbows are not too bent.
+The bars themselves have the right length so that you can still actually turn.
 The mirrors on the end of the bars are a nice feature, big enough to see what you have just overtaken, but not too big to look odd or out of place.

-The seat is comfy, and soaks up road bumps, as does the suspension, and whilst the suspension feels firm, it’s pleasantly firm, and by this I mean I didn’t want it any softer.
+You’ve seen the videos of custom bobber style bikes being used properly grounding out in the corners.
+I found no issues with ground clearance on the bobber.
+The seat is comfy, and soaks up road bumps, as does the suspension, the suspension feels firm, it’s pleasantly firm, but I wouldn’t want it any softer.

-Whilst still retaining the old school cool looks from the outside the Bobber Black is high tech.
-Featuring abs, electronic throttle and cruise control to name a few features, all of them handy.
+While still retaining the old school cool looks from the outside the Triumph Bobber Black is high tech.
+Featuring abs, electronic throttle and cruise control, all of them handy.
 The cruise control is a godsend and works with a simple press of the button.
-Press the button and it will hold that speed, press the button again, or touch the brakes and the system disengages.
-Clever.
+Press the button, and it will hold that speed, press the button, or touch the brakes and the system disengages.

-The speedo is an analogue gauge with a digital panel inside, the digital panel giving a raft of information including range, trip, instantiations MPG and a digital rev counter which I liked a lot, a tidy and well executed modern twist.
+The speedo is an analogue gauge with a digital readout inside, the digital panel giving a raft of information including range, trip, instantiations MPG and a digital rev counter.

-The eagle-eyed among you will notice that the bobber is only a single seater, so if a bobber with a seat is what you are after Triumph also make the Speedmaster, more of a touring bobber.
-Equipped with a larger fuel tank, and also a pillion seat and is priced at the same price as the Bobber Black at £11,650 (Plus and extra £125 for matt paint) if i was in the market for a second bike, I genuinely think this would be it.
+The eagle-eyed among you will notice that the bobber is only a single seater.
+If a two-seat bobber is what you are after, Triumph also makes the Speedmaster — equipped with a larger fuel tank and pillion seat.
+Price is £11,650 (Plus an extra £125 for matt paint).